Data Validation Rules for Store Coordinates

 • Reference Geometry Drift: Administrative boundaries and zoning maps update quarterly.
 Schedule automated topology cleaning jobs to refresh validation polygons and prevent false negatives.

-Maintain validation rules as version-controlled configuration files (YAML/JSON) rather than hardcoded logic.
+Maintain validation rules as version-controlled configuration files (YAML or JSON) rather than hardcoded logic.
 This enables rapid rule deployment across environments and ensures consistent enforcement across batch and streaming ingestion paths.